gocheaphosting/easy-paypal-lte/readme.txt

 = Pro Features =

 In addition to the fully functional Lite plugin version, there is a [Pro Version](http://buy.thulasidas.com/easy-paypal "Get Easy PayPal Pro for $6.95") with many more features.
-The standalone version also is available for purchase in the [Pro form](http://buy.thulasidas.com/ezpaypal-pro "Get ezPayPal Pro for $9.95").
 If the following features are important to you, consider buying the *Pro* version.

 1. *Data Security*: The *Pro* version takes special measures to set up data verification links to ensure your sales data is safe and not susceptible to corruption.
 In technical terms, it checks for the existence of InnoDB in your MySQL installation, and uses it if found, setting up foreign keys to ensure referential integrity, and indices to guarantee performance.
 The Lite version uses the default MyISAM engine, fast and simple, but not exactly secure.
 2. *Sandbox Mode*: In the *Pro* version, you have the option to choose PayPal sandbox mode so that you can check your setup before going live.